 Courses are available at several levels, from beginning to advanced.
-Some courses in fetal monitoring prepare individuals for certification exams, such as that leading to the Certificate of Added Qualification in Electronic Fetal Monitoring (C-EFM) offered by the National Certification Corporation.
-This test is offered to registered and advanced practice nurses, nurse-midwives, physicians and physician assistants.
-Medical professionals can also take coursework leading to certification as a fetal monitoring instructor.
+Some courses in fetal monitoring prepare individuals for certification exams, such as that leading to the Certificate of Added Qualification in Electronic Fetal Monitoring (C-EFM).
+This test is offered to registered nurses (RNs), nurse-practitioners (NPs), nurse-midwives, physicians and physician assistants (PAs).

 List of Common Courses